algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

   Jean-Marc, developer in an IT services company and Python dev.
 He would like to make a wallpaper for a project.
 So he made a code in python in the HARFANG® Framework application.
 And then he put the code given by HARFANG® Framework into HARFANG® Studio.

 ##### Baptiste:
-  Baptiste is a student in IT. and he would make an app game by his hands.
-So he learn C++ to just put in HARFANG® Studio.
+  Baptiste is a computer science student.
+He wanted to create a game application with his own hands.
+So he learned C++ to make a code and put it in HARFANG® Studio.

-#### :
+#### Nathalie:
+  Nathalie is dev python.
+And she wanted to create a game application in python.
+So she put in HARFANG® Framework  a code in python.
+And she has take the code give by HARFANG® Framework.
+And also put it in HARFANG® Studio.

 <!--
 idées :
 *dev F# company